ajarara/dotfiles/README.md

 # Dotfiles
-Personal config files that do not belong in NixOS' config.
+Personal config files that I wish to share across platforms.
+I use Guix and MacOS, today.

-A previous iteration of this had to deal with multiple machines living in one repo and had a pretty inconvenient symlink system.

-I use NixOS to manage service definitions and actual binaries (incl scripts that depend on binaries provided by nixpkgs), stow for everything else.

-I _also_ use stow to manage /etc/ level files, though those are more sensitive (so, not in this repo :) ).
+I use Guix to manage binaries between machines.
+A good next step might be to embed the config in the binary, but this has worked so far and I'd like to do other things.

 ## Installation
 `./bootstrap.sh`: designed to fail fast and be idempotent, run this at any time.